j2zhao/jinjinz.com/README.md

 ^see 10-12hr of working with web development/CSS.
 I also don't usually talk to myself in Q&A style.

+**Also reBlog?**

+Let me justify wasting time on the internet however I want.

 **Should there be that many magic numbers/values in your CSS code?**

 Water.
 Earth.
 Fire.
 Air.
 Long ago, the four nations lived together in harmony.
 Then, everything changed when the CSS code was tempered with.